sanitizers/github-bot-tutorial/octomachinery-with-checks-api.rst

                     '/173/400428874_e087aa720d_b.jpg)'
                     '</center>',
             } if not is_wip_pr else {
+                'title':
-                'title': '🤖 This PR is Work-in-progress: It is incomplete', 'text':
+                    '🤖 This PR is Work-in-progress: '
+                    'It is incomplete',
+                'text':
                     'Debug info: '
                     f'is_wip_pr={is_wip_pr!s} '